electricimp/mLab/README.md

 ### update(*collection, multi, q, updateModfier[, callback]*)

-The *update()* method updates a collection's records that match the specified query.
+The *update()* method updates a collection’s records that match the specified query.

 If the *multi* parameter is set to `false`, MongoLab will only update a single record, if the *multi* parameter is set to `true`, MongoLab will update all matching records.
 The *updateModifier* parameter can either be an object (in which case update will replace the record with the specified object) or contain an [Update Action](http://docs.mongodb.org/v2.6/reference/method/db.collection.update/#update-method-examples) (in which case update will take the specified action on all matching records).